 These small red flags in your home could mean you have a big problem brewing.

-With the weather warming up throughout the U.S. as summer approaches, many people are once again leaving their windows open and letting in some fresh air, along with the smell of springtime flowers and fresh-cut grass.
-Unfortunately, this invariably means that a few unwanted guests make their way indoors, too.
+When we think of having insects in our homes, we probably conjure up images of ants marching through doorways or fruit flies swarming in the kitchen.
 However, the signs that your home is harboring hundreds—or even thousands—of bugs that can cause serious damage may not be apparent until it's too late.
-If you want to avoid costly exterminator fees, and even more expensive repairs, read on to discover the signs of a bug infestation you can't afford to ignore.
+If you want to avoid costly exterminator fees and even more expensive repairs, read on to hear from pest experts and exterminators about the signs of a bug infestation you can't afford to ignore.